emilyhmarkowitz/CatsAreCool/README.md

 # Example Repository for an R Script

-Based off the work by: https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/
+Based off the work by https://hilaryparker.com/2014/04/29/writing-an-r-package-from-scratch/

 > Code is still in development